TeamBaconn/teambaconn.github.io/content/unreal-post/local-coop.md

 ---

-## 🗿 Create / Remove Local Player
+## 1.2 🗿 Create / Remove Local Player
 All of the local players are stored in the `GameInstance`.
-To create and remove a local player it's quite simple as calling function
+To create and remove a local player it's quite simple as calling function.

 ```c
 ULocalPlayer* CreateLocalPlayer(int32 ControllerId,